ajay891/rate-limiter/README.md

 ```sh
 mvn clean install
 ```
-- Output jar will 'rate-limit-1.0.jar' will be available in target folder.
+- After above build, output jar will **rate-limit-1.0.jar** will be available in target folder.
 This jar can be plugged in to any services.

 ![Screenshot](mvn-build.png) <!-- .element height="100%" width="100%" -->

 - By running above build command tests will be executed.
 Same JUnit tests can be also ran from Eclipse

 ![Screenshot](junit-test-automation.png) <!-- .element height="100%" width="100%" -->

 ## How to plug it ?

 ```sh